Month: May 2015

 I know that issues are more complex than these assertions, but I’m weary of excusing ourselves because the issue is so complex.
 Education is clearly a justice/mercy issue.
 That’s the reason why our church in Memphis has made a missional commitment to doing justice in relation to education.

-Dominique A. Robinson ~ Preach This, Tweet That: What Black Millenials Are Looking For From the Preacher
+Preach This, Tweet That: What Black Millenials Are Looking For From The Preacher by Dominique Robinson

 May 4, 2015